 Having been unable to stave off relegation in their first season, Ritchie departed for personal reasons with Paul taking sole control of the side.
 Ritchie returned to United a couple of years later as Paul Hughes' assistant and saw the club win promotion back to the Southern Premier South, kept everything together through the Covid seasons and then again helped United to a sadly unsuccessful play-off final against Farnborough in May 2022.

-With Paul Hughes stepping down after the conclusion of the 2022/23 for family reasons, the club put their faith in Ritchie and he was immediately appointed as First Team Manager while also retaining the rest of Paul Hughes' backroom staff to assist him as the club look to climb back to the National League South this coming season.
+With Paul Hughes stepping down after the conclusion of the 2022/23 for family reasons, the club put their faith in Ritchie and he was immediately appointed as First Team Manager while also retaining the rest of Paul Hughes' backroom staff to assist him.

 © iZedIT Computer Solutions.